stanford-cs324/winter2023/README.md

 Daily class attendance will be recorded using the following [Google Form](https://forms.gle/CgdW2kxRgBFRpScr9)

-Attendance should recorded by EOD for every Monday/Wednesday class.
+Attendance should be recorded by EOD for every Monday/Wednesday class.